pactflow/docs.pactflow.io/website/docs/docs/workshops/ci-cd-legacy/set-up-ci/04_configure_webhook.md

             1. Click on your profile picture in the top right of the window.
             2. Select `Settings` -> Select `Developer settings` from the bottom of the menu on the left -> Select `Personal access tokens` from the menu on the left.
         2. Click `Generate new token`
-        3. Set `Note` to `Token for triggering example-provider pact verification build`
+        3. Set `Note` to `Token for triggering example-provider-legacy pact verification build`
         4. Select `public_repo` scope.
         5. Select an `Expiration` period for your token
         6. Click `Generate token`